eonx-com/easy-monorepo/packages/EasyBugsnag/docs/config.md

 For Laravel applications, the EasyBugsnag configuration file must be called `easy-bugsnag.php` and be located in the `config` directory.

-For Symfony applications, the EasyBugnag configuration file can be a YAML, XML or PHP file located under the `config/packages` directory, with a name like `easy_bugsnag.<format>`.
+For Symfony applications, the EasyBugsnag configuration file can be a YAML, XML or PHP file located under the `config/packages` directory, with a name like `easy_bugsnag.<format>`.
 The root node of the configuration must be called `easy_bugsnag`.